-Analysis of incidents involving loss of containers overboard, despite correct stowage and securing, revealed that there was much ignorance concerning the combined static and dynamic loads that were present in adverse weather.
+Analysis of incidents involving loss of containers overboard, despite correct stowage and securing, revealed that there was a lack of understanding of the combined static and dynamic loads that were present in adverse weather.
 In such cases, the bad weather caused severe ship motions, in particular a rolling motion.
 Of all the ship's motions, rolling is the most likely cause of overloading of the container frames and lashings.

-It is interesting to note that the same difficulties with proper container securing and load distribution were being experienced in the mid 1980s.
-The solutions, in principle, are still similar but are exacerbated due to the larger size of container ships with higher stacks and increased loadings on lashings and securing points.
-Even though a number of computer programs are available to calculate the vessel's stability and the forces experienced within a container stack, human error continues to play some part in their effective usage.
-Vessel planners need to be provided with two vital pieces of information, ie the discharge port and the weight of the container.
+It is interesting to note that the same difficulties with proper container securing and load distribution were being experienced in the mid-1980s.
+The solutions, in principle, are still similar but more recent difficulties are exacerbated due to the larger size of container ships, with higher stacks and increased loadings on lashings and securing points.
+Even though a number of computer programs are available to calculate a ship's stability and the forces experienced within a container stack, human error continues to play some part in their effective usage.
+Ship planners need to be provided with two vital pieces of information, ie the discharge port and the weight of the container.
 Any inaccuracies in this information will result in erroneous output, leading to the same old problems.

-The situation is complicated when the chief officer, on behalf of the Master, continues to hold the responsibility for correct stowage and carriage of cargo but may not have enough time to study the information supplied by the planner to question any inaccuracies.
+The situation is complicated when the chief officer, on behalf of the Master, continues to hold the responsibility for correct stowage and carriage of cargo but may not have enough time to study the information supplied by the planner in order to question any inaccuracies.

 To aggravate the situation further, many ports supply the chief officer with an electronic bay-plan file of the pre-load plan, which should include all the relevant container data.
-Again, the onus is on the chief officer to check that the correct information about the container height and weight has been entered, as this affects the vessel's stability and any calculation of the forces experienced within the stack.
+Again, the onus is on the chief officer to check that the correct information about the container height and weight has been entered, as this affects the ship's stability and any calculation of the forces that may be experienced within the stack.

-The benefits of using a program include assistance in achieving safer carriage of deck-stowed containers, saving on lashing requirements in terms of employment of lashing gangs, and the possibility of loading more cargo (depending on the voyage).
+The benefits of using a computer loading program include the potential to achieve safer carriage of deck-stowed containers, saving on lashing requirements in terms of employment of lashing gangs, and the possibility of loading more cargo (depending on the voyage).
 Lashing equipment must be in good condition and certified as suitable because the calculations assume that all containers and lashing materials are in good condition and that all lashings are correctly applied, with equal tension on lashing bars, etc. These programs also calculate a theoretical angle of roll that a ship should not exceed.

 Forces within a stack are affected by all ship motions, but the angle of roll is normally the most critical.
-Classification Society regulations assume values, which are generally the default values in loading programs.
+Classification Society regulations assume certain values, which are generally the default values in loading programs.
 The natural period of roll can be determined using the rule of thumb formula:

-$$Period (T_R) = \frac{0.7 \ Beam}{\sqrt{GM}}$$
+$$Period (TR) = \frac{0.7 Beam}{GM}$$